-Ask your teacher about aerobic bacteria and write a note on it with few examples.
+• Ask your teacher about aerobic bacteria and write a note on it with some examples.

-Plants nutrients: Phosphates and nitrates, chemical fertilizers from agriculture run-off due to rain and industrial waste enter into water through sewage and pollute the water.
+Plants nutrients: Phosphates and nitrates - chemical fertilizers from agriculture run-off due to rain and industrial waste enter into water through sewage and pollute the water.
 It helps algae to bloom, weeds to grow and bacteria to spread.
 As a result water turn green and cloudy and smell bad.
 Decomposing plants use up the oxygen in water, disrupting aquatic life, reducing biodiversity and even killing aquatic life.
 Thus, this enrichment of water by nutrients leading to excessive plant growth and depletion of oxygen is known as 'Eutrophication' This affects aquatic life badly.

-Do you know oil slick on sea water?
+• Do you know oil slick on sea water?
 In what way it is dangerous to aquatic life?

 Heat: It can be a source of pollution in water.
 As the water temperature increases, the amount of dissolved oxygen decreases.
 Thermal pollution can be natural, in case of hot springs and shallow ponds during summer.
 The discharge of water that has been used to cool power plants or other industrial equipment is another reason.
+Fish and plants require certain temperatures and oxygen levels to survive.
+So thermal pollution often reduces the aquatic life diversity in the water.